wgroeneveld/brainbaking/books/retro-algorithms/src/chapters/ch-handheld-gb.md

 \begin{figure}[h!]
     \centering
     \includegraphics{ch-handheld-gb/gbarchitecture.png}
     \caption{A simplified schematic of the Game Boy hardware architecture.
 The Audio Processing Unit (APU), Central Processing Unit (CPU), and Picture Processing Unit (PPU) are embedded in the DMG-CPU casing.
-Not all cartridges contain batteries that power SRAM. }
+Optional components on the cartridge, such as the battery that powers SRAM and the Memory Bank Controller (MBC), are marked orange.
+Based on Rodrigo Copetti's Game Boy Diagram.}
 \end{figure}

 While the CPU is indeed the "central" processing unit, it delegates audio and picture processing to the corresponding subsystems, also embedded within the DMG-CPU casing.
 Graphics calculations are done in the CPU, but the PPU is responsible for converting the stored graphics from the VRAM to pixels on the screen itself.
 The inner workings of the PPU is explained in chapter TODO-ref.